byronwolfman/real_ip_facter/README.md

 This script makes certain assumptions which may cause you grief:

-- The script assumes return-delimited lists
+- The script assumes return-delimited lists.
 - The script assumes you are using Cloudflare (but Fastly might make an appearance in the future!)
-- The script returns an empty array to facter if it can't download the lists
+- The script returns an empty array to facter if it can't download the lists.
+- The net/http and openssl module are imported for both facts; the json module is additionally imported for Fastly facts.

 Use/modify/deploy at your own risk.